fe-data/fe-docs/docs/advanced/analysis.rst

 Data analysis
 =============
-We don’t have nice dashboards with all kinds of graphs and diagrams, because there are numerous online tools available that do exactly that.
+We don’t provide built‑in dashboards with graphs and diagrams because numerous online tools already do that.

 Whats is available
 ------------------
-Just click on the popupmenu of the :guilabel:`Events` overview to show the actual sold tickets or how many tickets have been scanned, but we also offer you a fast download of the order data in csv-format.
+Just click the :guilabel:`Events` overview’s popup‑menu to see how many tickets have been sold or scanned.
-Use the ``Export orders``, ``Export tickets`` or ``Export scans`` in the :guilabel:`Tools` section.
+You can also quickly download the order data in CSV format Use the ``Export orders``, ``Export tickets`` or ``Export scans`` in the :guilabel:`Tools` section.

 Within a split second it downloads tens of thousands of orders.
-Pull it into you favorite spreadsheet tool (Excel, LibreOffice, …) and create your own pivot-table and associated graphs.
+Import the CSV into your favorite spreadsheet program (Excel, LibreOffice, …) and build your own pivot tables and charts.
-Your own fantasy is the only limitation of creating fancy charts.
+Your imagination is the only limit when creating fancy visualisations.

 Alternatives
 ------------
-But there are also some nice online pivot tools available.
-We recommend to take a look at `Seektable <https://www.seektable.com/>`_.
+But there are also some great online pivot tools available.
+We recommend taking a look at `Seektable <https://www.seektable.com/>`_.

-There are plenty of others, search on `Google <https://www.google.com/search?q=online+pivot+tools>`_.
+There are many other options, you can find them by searching on  `Google <https://www.google.com/search?q=online+pivot+tools>`_.